 Zappos cleverly crowdsources employee recognition by allowing colleagues to recognize one another through their Zollar, and Coworker Bonus programs.

-Consider providing small rewards like micro-bonuses regularly.
+Consider providing small rewards or small bonuses regularly.
 More importantly, say “thank you” more often.
 You’d be surprised how much a few genuine, kind words can help an employee feel recognized and valued.

 Events like these inspire compliments, conversations about shared interests, and other meaningful interactions.
 You can help infuse camaraderie into your company culture by encouraging employees to recognize and compliment one another’s performance and unique skills regularly.